MorpheusXAUT/vacs/README.md

 - ALSA audio backend required (automatically provided by Pipewire and PulseAudio plugins installed as dependencies)

 ### macOS
-- macOS 12.0+ (Intel or Apple Silicon)
+- macOS High Sierra 10.13+ (Intel or Apple Silicon)
-- Microphone permission must be granted on first launch
+- Microphone, input monitoring and accessibility control permissions must be granted on first launch

 ### Audio devices
 - `vacs` supports most input devices by resampling captured audio.
 For best results, use a device supporting 48 kHz sampling rate and either mono or stereo input channels.
 Note that audio is only transmitted as mono via WebRTC, so spatial input is lost.
-- Audio is resampled to the best available sample rate supported by the selected device.
+- Audio is resampled to the best available sample rate supported by the selected output device.
 For best results, use a stereo device with a sample rate of 48 kHz.
+- As we currently do not implement any echo cancellation, headset/headphone usage is recommended to avoid audio feedback while in a call.

 ## Support